Washington Report on Middle East Affairs, September-October 2002, pages 18-19

 After interviewing Assaad on Oct.
 2, 2001, the FBI decided the letter was a hoax.
 While major newspapers noted that an anonymous letter had accused Dr. Assaad of bioterrorism, none followed up on it after his innocence was established.
 Zack’s name never surfaced again as one of the 30 suspects.

-When the Washington Report asked Barbara Hatch Rosenberg, Ph.D., a biological arms control expert at the State University of New York, if the allegations regarding Dr. David Hatfill now took the heat off Lt.
+When the Washington Report on Middle East Affairs, asked Barbara Hatch Rosenberg, Ph.D., a biological arms control expert at the State University of New York, if the allegations regarding Dr. David Hatfill now took the heat off Lt.
 Col. Philip Zack, she replied, “Zack has NEVER been under suspicion as perpetrator of the anthrax attack.”

 It is hard to believe that, with his connection to Fort Detrick, Dr. Zack is not one of the 20 to 50 scientists under intense investigation.